 A non-UK tax resident can request for pensions payment to be paid out gross.
-One of the Benefits of Pension Transfers Using an Overseas Recognised Pension Scheme are clients can transfer to a more favourable tax jurisdiction such as Malta, Isle of Man or Gibraltar.
+One of the Benefits of UK Pension Transfers Using an Overseas Recognized Pension Scheme are clients can transfer to a more favorable tax jurisdiction such as Malta, Isle of Man or Gibraltar.
 For example if your pension is held in Gibraltar the income tax rate there is 2.5%.
 So for a higher rate taxpayer that would have paid 40% at source on their pension in the UK now pays 2.5% saving 37.5%.

 A defined benefit, also known as a final salary scheme, is the most generous pension you can receive.
 The schemes have meant most close, restrict access or reduce benefits because as they are expensive to operate.
-If the pension scheme collapses or the employer becomes insolvent the UK Pension Protection Fund (PPF) takes over the scheme.
-The PPF is not Government backed and functions by charging a levy on pension schemes it looks after.
+If the pension scheme collapses or the employer becomes insolvent the UK Pension Protection Fund (P.P.F) takes over the scheme.
+The P.P.F is not Government backed and functions by charging a levy on pension schemes it looks after.
 90% of your pension will be protected with a cap of £32,761 per annum.
 Larger pensions are impacted more by this.
 If you have a large pension passing this on to your beneficiaries is an option with a QROP’s as passing away with a final salary scheme your pension can die with you or your spouse may receive 50% of the payments.
 Benefits of Pension Transfers in this case would be you could protect your pension from UK Inheritance Tax.

 With a UK pension should a person aged below 75 pass away they can pass their pension to a nominated person tax free.
 If they die over age 75 there is a tax charge of 45% on passing this to the beneficiary.
-With a Recognised Overseas Pension Scheme the holder can take the benefits at 55 and pass on their pension upon death with no tax liability.
+With a Recognized Overseas Pension Scheme the holder can take the benefits at 55 and pass on their pension upon death with no tax liability.

 A good rule of thumb is to have income in retirement paid out in the country currency where you plan to retire.
 The constant changes in currency rates would leave the pension pot open to currency exposure and constantly changing rates meaning you could receive sufficiently less over time with each rate change.